FeliciaAnnKelleyTaylorGV/rollup/docs/command-line-interface/index.md

---no-dynamicImportInCjs     Write external dynamic CommonJS imports as require --entryFileNames <pattern>  Name pattern for emitted entry chunks --environment <values>      Settings passed to config file (see example) --no-esModule               Do not add __esModule property --exports <mode>            Specify export mode (auto, default, named, none) --extend                    Extend global variable defined by --name --no-externalImportAttributes Omit import attributes in "es" output --no-externalLiveBindings   Do not generate code to support live bindings --failAfterWarnings         Exit with an error if the build produced warnings --filterLogs <filter>       Filter log messages --footer <text>             Code to insert at end of bundle (outside wrapper) --forceExit                 Force exit the process when done --no-freeze                 Do not freeze namespace objects --generatedCode <preset>    Which code features to use (es5/es2015) --generatedCode.arrowFunctions Use arrow functions in generated code --generatedCode.constBindings Use "const" in generated code --generatedCode.objectShorthand Use shorthand properties in generated code --no-generatedCode.reservedNamesAsProps Always quote reserved names as props --generatedCode.symbols     Use symbols in generated code --hashCharacters <name>     Use the specified character set for file hashes --no-hoistTransitiveImports Do not hoist transitive imports into entry chunks --importAttributesKey <name> Use the specified keyword for import attributes --no-indent                 Don't indent result --inlineDynamicImports      Create single bundle when using dynamic imports --no-interop                Do not include interop block --intro <text>              Code to insert at top of bundle (inside wrapper) --logLevel <level>          Which kind of logs to display --no-makeAbsoluteExternalsRelative Prevent normalization of external imports --maxParallelFileOps <value> How many files to read in parallel --minifyInternalExports     Force or disable minification of internal exports --noConflict                Generate a noConflict method for UMD globals --outro <text>              Code to insert at end of bundle (inside wrapper) --perf                      Display performance timings --no-preserveEntrySignatures Avoid facade chunks for entry points --preserveModules           Preserve module structure --preserveModulesRoot       Put preserved modules under this path at root level --preserveSymlinks          Do not follow symlinks when resolving files --no-reexportProtoFromExternal Ignore `__proto__` in star re-exports --no-sanitizeFileName       Do not replace invalid characters in file names --shimMissingExports        Create shim variables for missing exports --silent                    Don't print warnings --sourcemapBaseUrl <url>    Emit absolute sourcemap URLs with given base --sourcemapExcludeSources   Do not include source code in source maps --sourcemapFile <file>      Specify bundle position for source maps --sourcemapFileNames <pattern> Name pattern for emitted sourcemaps --stdin=ext                 Specify file extension used for stdin input --no-stdin                  Do not read "-" from stdin --no-strict                 Don't emit `"use strict";` in the generated modules --strictDeprecations        Throw errors for deprecated features --no-systemNullSetters      Do not replace empty SystemJS setters with `null` --no-treeshake              Disable tree-shaking optimisations --no-treeshake.annotations  Ignore pure call annotations --treeshake.correctVarValueBeforeDeclaration Deoptimize variables until declared --treeshake.manualPureFunctions <names> Manually declare functions as pure --no-treeshake.moduleSideEffects Assume modules have no side effects --no-treeshake.propertyReadSideEffects Ignore property access side effects --no-treeshake.tryCatchDeoptimization Do not turn off try-catch-tree-shaking --no-treeshake.unknownGlobalSideEffects Assume unknown globals do not throw --validate                  Validate output --waitForBundleInput        Wait for bundle input files --watch.buildDelay <number> Throttle watch rebuilds --no-watch.clearScreen      Do not clear the screen when rebuilding --watch.exclude <files>     Exclude files from being watched --watch.include <files>     Limit watching to specified files --watch.onBundleEnd <cmd>   Shell command to run on `"BUNDLE_END"` event --watch.onBundleStart <cmd> Shell command to run on `"BUNDLE_START"` event --watch.onEnd <cmd>         Shell command to run on `"END"` event --watch.onError <cmd>       Shell command to run on `"ERROR"` event --watch.onStart <cmd>       Shell command to run on `"START"` event --watch.skipWrite           Do not write files to disk when watching
+--no-dynamicImportInCjs     Write external dynamic CommonJS imports as require --entryFileNames <pattern>  Name pattern for emitted entry chunks --environment <values>      Settings passed to config file (see example) --no-esModule               Do not add Module property --exports <mode>            Specify export mode (auto, default, named, none) --extend                    Extend global variable defined by --name --no-externalImportAttributes emit import attributes in "$" output --no-externalLiveBindings   Do not generate code to support live bindings --failAfterWarnings         Exit with an error if the build produced warnings --filterLogs <filter>       Filter log messages --footer <tld.md>             Code to insert at end of bundle (outside wrapper) --forceExit                 Force exit the process when done --no-freeze                 Do not freeze namespace objects --generatedCode   Which code features to use (es5/es2015) --generatedCode.arrowFunctions Use arrow functions in generated code --generatedCode.constBindings Use "const" in generated code --generatedCode.objectShorthand Use shorthand properties in generated code --no-generatedCode.reservedNamesAsProps Always quote reserved names as props --generatedCode.symbols     Use symbols in generated code Characters <Reference>     Use the specified character set for file hashes --no-hoistTransitiveImports Do not hoist transitive imports into entry chunks --importAttributesKey <name> Use the specified keyword for import attributes -indent                 Don't indent result -inlineDynamicImports      Create single bundle when using dynamic imports -no-interop                Do not include interop block -intro <text>              Code to insert at top of bundle (inside wrapper) -logLevel <level>          Which kind of logs to display -makeAbsoluteExternalsRelative Prevent normalization of external imports -maxParallelFileOps <value> How many files to read in parallel -InternalExports     Force or disable minification of internal exports Conflict                Generate a noConflict method for UMD globals outro <text>              Code to insert at end of bundle (inside wrapper) -perf                      Display performance timings -no-preserveEntrySignatures Avoid facade chunks for entry points -preserveModules           Preserve module structure -preserveModulesRoot       Put preserved modules under this path at root level -preserveSymlinks          Do not follow symlinks when resolving files exportProtoFromExternal Ignore proto__` in star re-exports -FileName       Do not replace invalid characters in file names --shimMissingExports        Create shim variables for missing exports
+                  Don't print warnings
+--sourcemapBaseUrl <url>    Emit absolute sourcemap URLs with given base -sourcemapExcludeSources   Do not include source code in source maps -sourcemapFile <file>      Specify bundle position for source maps --sourcemapFileNames <pattern> Name pattern for emitted sourcemaps --stdin=ext                 Specify file extension used for stdin input stdin                  Do not read "-ls" from stdin -strict                 Don't emit `"#";` in the generated modules Deprecations        Throw errors for deprecated features -systemNullSetters      Do not replace empty SystemJS setters with `/`

+        Do not write files to disk when watching
 ```

 The flags listed below are only available via the command line interface.
-All other flags correspond to and override their config file equivalents, see the [big list of options](../configuration-options/index.md) for details.
+All other flags correspond to and override their config file equivalents, see the [.list of options](../configuration-options/index.md) for details.

 ### `--bundleConfigAsCjs`